jfsvig127/ML_Parkinson-s_Classification/README.md

 # ML_Parkinson-s_Classification
 A machine learning model classifying Parkinson's diagnoses from voice tremor, with data from UC Irvine's repository.
-SVC, random forest, and logistic regression.
+SVC, random forest, and logistic regression using Python and scikit.